Supplementing Recurrent Neural Network Wave Functions with Symmetry and Annealing to Improve Accuracy: Conclusion

 \section{Conclusion}

 In this paper, we have applied a modified variant of the two dimensional RNN wave function~\cite{RNNWF, VNA} for the task of finding the ground state of the 2D Heisenberg model on the square and the triangular lattice.
 We have shown that applying symmetry and annealing helps to obtain highly accurate ground states.
-We have also demonstrated the power of our ansatz compared to DMRG for large system sizes on the triangular lattice, where frustration makes the problem more challenging.
-We believe that more advanced versions of RNN wave functions along with the idea of applying symmetries and annealing can make our ansatz a highly competitive tool for studying quantum many-body systems.
+We have also demonstrated the power of our ansatz compared to DMRG for large system size on the triangular lattice, where frustration makes the problem more challenging.
+We believe that more advanced versions of RNN wave functions along with the idea of applying symmetries and annealing can make our ansatz a highly competive tool for studying quantum many-body systems.

-\textbf{Note:} The hyperparameters used to produce the results of this paper are detailed in Appendix.~\ref{sec:hyperparams}.
-Furthermore, our reproducibility code can be found in Ref.~\cite{github_code}.
+\textbf{Note:} the hyperparameters used to produce the results of this paper are detailed in Appendix.~\ref{sec:hyperparams}.

-\begin{ack} We would like to thank Martin Ganahl for very helpful discussions.
-Our RNN implementation is based on Tensorflow~\cite{tensorflow2015-whitepaper} and NumPy~\cite{Harris2020}.
+\begin{ack} Our RNN implementation is based on Tensorflow~\cite{tensorflow2015-whitepaper} and NumPy~\cite{Harris2020}.
 Computer simulations were made possible thanks to the Vector Institute computing cluster and the Compute Canada cluster.
 J.C. acknowledges support from Natural Sciences and Engineering Research Council of Canada (NSERC), the Shared Hierarchical Academic Research Computing Network (SHARCNET), Compute Canada, Google Quantum Research Award, and the Canadian Institute for Advanced Research (CIFAR) AI chair program.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade. \end{ack}